ajahne/blog/_drafts/2018-5-8-javascript-timers-minimum-delay.md

+---
+layout: single
+title:  'setTimeout(callback, 0) !== 0ms'
+date:   2018-5-8 0:06:00 -0400
+categories: leadership
+header:
+  image: /assets/images/timers.jpg
+---
 Outline
 - setTimeout(cb, 0) !== 0ms
 - currently working on a program the randomizes the time it takes to complete.
-It simulates a user's playthough by randomizing when certain actions (e.g. button click, data submission) occur.
+It simulates a user's play-through by randomizing when certain actions (e.g. button click, data submission) occur.
 - Note: for the purpose of this discussion "instantaneous" or "instant" means code that can run immediately (e.g. was not placed on a queue by setTimeout or setInterval)
 - setTimeout and setInterval have a minimum delay
   - 4ms in browsers
   - 1ms in node
 - Implications
   - setting delay of 0ms with not happen instantaneous
 - Nice to have
   - charts

 ## Examples to create

 ### Specifications
 - System: Dell Latitude E5570.
 16MB RAM, Processor: i7 2.60GHz.
 Windows 10
 - Chrome - Version 66.0.3359.139
 - Firefox - Version 60.0
 - Node.js - Version 6.12.3

 ### Browser
-All tests are performaned on chrome.
+All tests are performed on chrome.
 How are the tests performed:
 - open Chrome
 - open developer tools
 - open file
 - see results